-Allison has apparently had running the Jasper Skyline Trail in a day on her list of to-do’s for quite some time—she’s hiked it 3 times previous.
+Allison has had day-tripping the Jasper Skyline Trail on her list of to-do’s for quite some time—she’s hiked it 3 times previous.
 Thanks to a conversation with Jen Elliott at a post-race runner brunch after the Edmonton Marathon, a spark was lit, and we are off to Jasper National Park.

 The Skyline Trail in Jasper National park is 45km long with 1337m vertical climbing (Strava).
 Running it in a day is totally doable for any accomplished long distance runner.
 Me being a novice long distance runner, wanting to keep up to a seasoned veteran, while carrying a Canon 5D MKIV w/24mm f/1.4 lense attached (3.6lbs), might be ambitious.

 It’s super ambitious, but I feel like I am up for it.
 Get it, up for it.
 Running over three passes.
 Up.
 At elevation.
 I’m terrible.

 The logistics are pretty straight forward.
 Park your car in the Signal Mountain Fire Road parking lot, and take the shuttle to the south trailhead at Maligne Lake.
 Then run the 45kms to your car.
 Simple.
 We skipped the shuttle and had a friend dump us at Maligne so we could get started sooner than the shuttle would allow…you know…just in case this guy needs the extra sunlight.

 Armed with water packs, snacks, a couple sandwiches, and a whole mess of Nuun tablets, we are off.

 We stop for a quick snack 5k in just before the Evelyn Creek Campground.
 I decided to go with my Altra Impulses for footwear since I don’t actually own trail shoes.
 Turns out, with a bone dry trail, they were the perfect choice.